GLACIS·EU AI Act series·General Counsel·Updated April 2026

 Member State Implementation

 Individual member states may implement the AI Act in ways that create personal liability for directors or officers.
-Monitor transposition legislation in key jurisdictions where your organization operates.
+Monitor transposition legislation in key jurisdictions where the organisation operates.

 Civil Litigation